Deathbloodjr/RF.ModTemplate/README.md

     - In Visual Studio, you can highlight the namespace, hit Ctrl + R, Ctrl + R, and enter your new namespace to change all instances of it.
     - You can change the namespaces in the 2 example patches as well, to RootNamespace.Patches
  - Change public const string ModName = your ModName

+ At this point, build the project, and it should have some errors
+ - Return to File Explorer and open the .csproj.user file
+ - Put your Rhythm Festival game install directory in GameDir
+ - Download or build the [SaveProfileManager](https://github.com/Deathbloodjr/RF.SaveProfileManager) mod, and place that dll full path in SaveProfileManagerPath

+ You project should now be in a buildable state

  Outside of code, edit the README.md file
  - Change RF.ModTemplate to your mod's name